hyperledger/fabric/docs/source/deploy_chaincode.md

 npm install
 ```

-If the command is successful, the JavaScript packages will be installed inside a `npm_modules` folder.
+If the command is successful, the JavaScript packages will be installed inside a `node_modules` folder.

-Now that we that have our dependences, we can create the chaincode package.
+Now that we that have our dependencies, we can create the chaincode package.
 Navigate back to our working directory in the `test-network` folder so that we can package the chaincode together with our other network artifacts.
 ```
 cd ../../test-network
 ```